Wolterr/NeuralArt/README.md

 * The pre-trained weights used in the model are from a [tensorflow port](https://github.com/machrisaa/tensorflow-vgg) of the Caffe VGG-19 weights, done by [machrisaa](https://github.com/machrisaa).
 * Ideas to match the output at deepart.io more closely after initial implementation, were found in the original [Lua implementation](https://github.com/jcjohnson/neural-style).
-* Some of the code is based on an implementation by [anishathalye](https://github.com/anishathalye/neural-style).